digital-asset/daml/triggers/simulations/acs-growth.rst

 - for the ``SlowACSGrowth`` simulation, user workloads are actually ran every second and there is no detectable delay in processing internal workloads
 - for the ``MediumACSGrowth`` simulation, some internal workloads are delayed when user workloads run
-- and for the ``FastACSGrowth`` simulation, internal workloads are dominating the triggers processing time with user workloads often delayed.
+- and for the ``FastACSGrowth`` simulation, internal workloads are starting to dominate the triggers processing time with user workloads often delayed.

 When we look at how pending contract counts trend: